-Etymologically, excellence, excellent and excel are closely related, all derived from similarly related French models; ultimately the cluster of words in both languages can be traced to Latin verb excellere, glossed in the OED as ‘to rise above others, be eminent’.
-In early use (attested from late 14c) all three forms reflect this meaning.
+The OED offers the following definition for the core current sense of excellence: “The state or fact of excelling; the possession chiefly of good qualities in an eminent or unusual degree; surpassing merit, skill, virtue, worth etc.; dignity, eminence.”
+Etymologically, excellence, excellent, and excel are closely related, all derived from similarly related French models; ultimately the cluster of words in both languages can be traced to Latin verb excellere, glossed in the OED as “to rise above others, be eminent.”
+In early use (attested from lC14) all three forms reflect this meaning.
 But the OED evidence shows they have diverged over time.
 The definitions of both the transitive and intransitive senses of the verb excel show that the word implies comparison: something can only excel relative to something else, which must therefore be inferior in some way.
 Earliest senses of the corresponding noun and adjective excellence and excellent also imply comparison.
 But the OED entries show that, in the case of excellent, a significant semantic change has taken place: some kind of bleaching, through which an element of meaning has been lost.
-As a result, the most common sense of excellent has shifted from ‘better than others’ to simply ‘very good’ (OED sense 3); the term is still positive, but the implication of comparison has been lost.
+As a result, the most common sense of excellent has shifted from “better than others” to simply “very good”; the term is still positive, but the implication of comparison has been lost.

-The OEDdoes not record a corresponding bleached sense for excellence.
-However, the entry in NODE (The New Oxford Dictionary of English) suggests that one has emerged: excellence is defined as ‘the quality of being outstanding or extremely good’, with no clear distinction between the unbleached sense (suggested by ‘outstanding’) and a bleached sense (suggested by ‘extremely good’).
+The OED does not record a corresponding bleached sense for excellence.
+However, the entry in The New Oxford Dictionary of English suggests that one has emerged: excellence is defined as “the quality of being outstanding or extremely good,” with no clear distinction between the unbleached sense (suggested by “outstanding”) and a bleached sense (suggested by “extremely good”).
 In the context of educational discourse, uncertainty between these available meanings has acquired a complex function.
 The frequency with which excellence is used in university mission statements and related material makes an un-bleached meaning problematic: self-evidently, not all universities can be better than all others, or have realistic aims to become better than all the others.
-Despite this, in a sample of 21 UK university mission statements more than half (12) were found to describe themselves in terms of excellence.
-Typical examples are Birkbeck’s (University of London) aim to ‘maintain and develop excellence in research’, and the University of Strathclyde’s intention ‘to combine excellence with relevance’.
-Such usage suggests that excellence has come to be equated with a (high) standard of performance rather than performance which is relatively better than others; in other words, the term is being used as a nominalised form of bleached excellent rather than as the noun form excellence as presently defined in the OED.
-In such use, rather than the adjective excellent being used to modify a following noun (as in excellent teaching), it has become common to use the noun form with a following prepositional phrase: e.g. excellence in teaching.
+Despite this, in a sample of twenty-one UK university mission statements, more than half (12) were found to describe themselves in terms of excellence.
+Typical examples are Birkbeck’s (University of London) aim to “maintain and develop excellence in research,” and the University of Strathclyde’s intention “to combine excellence with relevance.”
+Such usage suggests that excellence has come to be equated with a (high) standard of performance, rather than performance that is relatively better than others; in other words, the term is being used as a nominalized form of bleached excellent rather than as the noun form excellence as presently defined in the OED.
+In such use, rather than the adjective excellent being used to modify a following noun (as in excellent teaching), it has become common to use the noun form with a following prepositional phrase: e.g., excellence in teaching.
 This pattern is regarded as stylistically more formal but is semantically less precise.
-‘Excellent teaching’ is specific and implies an overall high standard; ‘excellence in teaching’ is vaguer.
-While ‘excellence in teaching’ suggests a relationship between a high standard and teaching, it does not specify precisely what that relationship is.
+Excellent teaching is specific and implies an overall high standard; excellence in teaching is vaguer.
+While excellence in teaching suggests a relationship between a high standard and teaching, it does not specify precisely what that relationship is.
 In this context, tracking the frequency of use of excellence in educational discourse over the past three decades is revealing.
-Searches of educational journals included in the JSTOR collection for the periods 1976–1980 and 1996–2000, for example, show a substantial increase in the number of occurrences of the word; by contrast, frequency of excellent appears relatively stable.
+Use of the term in educational journals increased dramatically from the 1970s to the 1990s; by contrast, the frequency of excellent appears relatively stable.